nf-core/pairgenomealign/docs/usage.md

   - Should take less than 5 min to run and produce meaningful plots
 - `test_full`
   - A profile with a complete configuration for automated testing at large-scale
-  - Includes links to larger genomes at NCBI so needs no other parameters
+  - Includes links to primate genomes at NCBI so needs no other parameters
   - Requires larger computational power, useful for stress-testing and real-scale example results
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)